-The Washington Metropolitan Area Transit Authority (WMATA) operates over 1,500 buses that cover 325 routes in Washington DC, Maryland, and Virginia.
+The Washington Metropolitan Area Transit Authority (WMATA) operates over 1,500 buses covering 325 routes in Washington, DC, Maryland, and Virginia.
 Thousands of commuters rely on these buses and trust that they will provide safe riding between destinations.
-However, too frequently driver error, poor maintenance, and other negligence cause bus accidents, which can result in devastating personal injuries for passengers as well as other motorists, pedestrians, and/or cyclists.
+Unfortunately, driver error, poor maintenance, and other negligence cause bus accidents to occur too frequently, resulting in devastating personal injuries for passengers and other motorists, pedestrians, and cyclists.
 Bus accident victims often require specialized care, including long-term physical and psychological treatment.
-Worse, claims against quasi-government agencies like WMATA can be notoriously complex.
+Worse, claims against WMATA can be notoriously complex.

-The personal injuries caused by a bus accident are typically extensive and serious.
+The personal injuries caused by a bus accident can be extensive and severe.
 First, buses are much larger and heavier than typical vehicles.
-If a bus crashes into a car, for example, the car will likely sustain much more damage than the bus.
+If a bus crashes into a car, the car will likely sustain much more damage than the bus.
 The same is true of accidents involving pedestrians or cyclists.
-Second, bus passengers typically do not wear seatbelts and may stand, particularly if the bus is crowded.
-In the event of an impact, bus riders may fall or be thrown into seats, windows, or other passengers.
+Second, bus passengers typically do not wear seatbelts and may stand if the bus is crowded.
+In an impact, bus riders could fall or be thrown into seats, windows, or other passengers.

 Some of the most common types of bus accident injuries include:

-We serve clients throughout the Washington DC metropolitan area, including residents of Maryland, Virginia, and other states.
-Our law firm offers free initial consultations and contingency fee arrangements.
-Call (202) 463-3030 or contact us online today to discuss your legal options.
+We serve clients throughout the Washington, DC metropolitan area, including residents of Maryland, Virginia, and other states.
+Our law firm offers free initial consultations and we work on a contingency fee basis.
+Call (202) 960-4596 or contact us online today to discuss your legal options.

 It depends on many factors – where you live in the metro area and the parties that were responsible for the accident.
 If you are filing a claim against a private bus company, you have three years from the date of the accident to file in DC and Maryland and two years in Virginia.

 However, if you were hit by a public transit bus, the time limits for filing a claim against the WMATA are different: